Domestic violence in times of COVID-19

 Making a safety plan

 Even a victim who is not facing immediate serious risk could benefit from having a safety plan.
 If they have a plan, they will be better able to deal with the situation if violence suddenly occurs.
-The following elements are part of a safety plan and questions you can ask them to help them make a plan.
+The following elements are part of a safety plan and questions you can ask to help them make a plan.

 Safe place to go